-1. Cognitive ability was assessed and ability scores were: (a) full scale test scores from tests developed and standardized to measure cognitive ability; (b) composite scores comprised of subtests measuring one specific cognitive ability, taken from a test developed and standardized to measure cognitive ability; or (c) composite scores derived from test batteries comprised of individual scales all developed and standardized to measure cognitive ability.
-Screenings reported to be shorter than 10 minutes were excluded.

-2. Cognitive ability was assessed longitudinally, and the same ability was assessed at all times of measurement (e.g., Gf).
-The minimum acceptable test-retest interval was one day.

-3. The study reports primary analyses as opposed to integrative secondary analyses in meta-analyses or reviews.
+- Cognitive ability was assessed, and ability scores were as follows: (a) full-scale test scores from tests developed and standardized to measure cognitive ability; (b) composite scores comprised of subtests measuring one specific cognitive ability, taken from a test developed and standardized to measure cognitive ability; or (c) composite scores derived from test batteries comprised of individual scales all developed and standardized to measure cognitive ability.
+Screenings reported to be shorter than 10 min were excluded. - Cognitive ability was assessed longitudinally, and the same ability was assessed at all times of measurement (e.g., Gf).
+The minimum acceptable test-retest interval was 1 day. - The study reports primary analyses as opposed to integrative secondary analyses in meta-analyses or reviews.